matreshka15/build_a_neural_network_from_scratch/README.md

 -------

 ## How to use?
-As the title indicated, you can use the repo as a tutorial of how to build a neural network, as well as a handy python lib to faster you implementation of machine learning programs.
+As the title indicated, you can use the repo as a tutorial of how to build a neural network, as well as a handy python lib to faster your implementation of machine learning programs.
 Each directory includes corresponding files as its title.
 For instance, in the directory 'logistic_regression', what you will see is as below:
 * a jupyter notebook file, which shows the whole process of implementing a computing unit(that is, a logistic regression function)
 * a *.py file, which is the python library of functions, which can help you build your own logistic regression faster